Please Step Away from the Cinnamon Bun

 At least that’s what I’m going to tell myself when I spend the majority of the flight to Philadelphia hacking up my lungs.
 And on that note, I’m going to enjoy my cinnamon raisin South Beach bar and pretend it’s almost as good as a soft, gooey Cinnabun.

-10 thoughts on “Please Step Away from the Cinnamon Bun
+10 Responses to “Please Step Away from the Cinnamon Bun”

 I’m not sure about you, but you know what is the worst for me?
 Famous Amos cookies!
 You can smell those cookies from pluto! and it smells so heavenly and warm!
 How can a smell, smell warm??!!
 But you know, it does!